-The feds acknowledged that “Officer #1” was Sean Suiter, who was used unwittingly by Jenkins to discover the drugs and create a false narrative of probable cause:
+The feds acknowledged that “Officer #1” was Sean Suiter, who was used unwittingly by Jenkins to discover the drugs and create a false narrative of probable cause, in this account:

 Guinn seems to have been a sounding board for Jenkins after the commission of this crime.
 Was he also a participant in the crime itself?
-He did call the sergeant with the “stuff,” though an attorney could possibly argue that he didn’t know what “shit” or “stuff” meant, before the fact.
+He did call the sergeant with the “stuff,” though an attorney could possibly argue that he didn’t know what “shit” or “stuff” meant.

 After this came out in November 2017, then-Commissioner Kevin Davis stated that Guinn had been internally investigated.
 He sustained no administrative or criminal charges.
 He was put back into his leadership position in the police academy, where hopefully he is teaching cadets that drug planting is wrong.

 The second time Guinn appeared in recent news was in February 2018.
 Maurice Ward, one of the GTTF officers, appeared on the stand in the trials of GTTF officers Daniel Hersl and Marcus Taylor as part of his plea agreement.
-He stated that Guinn had leaked the federal investigation.
+He stated that Guinn had leaked the federal investigation to them.
 The new Sun article mentions this: